smarter-sh/community/committee-steering/README.md

 --->
 # Steering Committee

-The Kubernetes Steering Committee is the governing body of the Kubernetes project, providing decision-making and oversight pertaining to the Kubernetes project bylaws, sub-organizations, and financial planning.
+The Smarter Steering Committee is the governing body of the Smarter project, providing decision-making and oversight pertaining to the Smarter project bylaws, sub-organizations, and financial planning.
 The Steering Committee also defines the project values and structure.

 The [charter](https://git.k8s.io/steering/charter.md) defines the scope and governance of the Steering Committee.